DiedrichsenLab/cerebellar_atlases/README.md

 * atl-NettekovenAsym128:    Asymmetric 128-region parcellation (spatial subregions)

 References and Links:
 * Nettekoven, C. et al. A hierarchical atlas of the human cerebellum for functional precision mapping.
-BioRviv (2023).
-DOI:10.1101/2023.09.14.557689v1
+Nature Communications (2024).

 ## Reference and Licence